The New Nvidia Shield, Hands On

 The amount of 4K content is on the rise, but the next wave of innovation lies in high dynamic range (HDR), which is supposed to show more contrast between darks and lights.
 Multiple apps, such as YouTube and Netflix, already support HDR, and the Shield is about to get another app that includes both 4K and HDR content: Amazon Video.
 The popular app was missing from the Shield’s entertainment lineup for quite some time, but it’s better late than never.
 If anything, its introduction to the Shield will probably serve as a selling point.
 The Google Play app will soon include 4K movies in its catalog, and as an added bonus, the YouTube app on the device now also supports 360-degree videos.

 I wasn’t able to test out the Shield’s HDR capabilities because my 4K TV doesn’t support it.
-However, the inclusion of HDR means that Nvidia placed the Shield in a prime position as a contender for a living room system for the future.
-Many people might lack access to HDR for some time yet, but the growing amount of 4K content across multiple apps means that those with new 4K TVs won’t regret their purchase.
+However, the inclusion of HDR means the Shield is a prime contender for the living room system of the future.
+Many people might lack access to HDR for some time yet, but the growing amount of 4K content across multiple apps means those with new 4K TVs won’t regret their purchase.

 Gaming